We want you to enjoy the thrill of buying at auction, whether you are a novice buyer or an auction pro.

 If you cannot attend the auction, you might also choose to bid using an online bidding platform.
 These may vary with each auction.
 We use a number of different selling platforms including live auctions, sealed bid auctions and online only auctions.
 Details including the commissions charged by each platform can be seen next to the catalogue listing on our home page.
 Summers Place Live is our new auction house platform with no surcharge (standard BP and VAT apply), register an account with us to use this facility.

 Payment is due in sterling immediately after the sale and before purchases can be released.
-Payments in person can be made in the office on the day of the auction using mobile banking, debit cards or by cheque.
-Payments may also be made by post, debit card transactions by telephone or electronic transfer to our bank.
+Payments in person can be made in the office on the day of the auction using mobile banking or debit cards.
+Payments may also be made by debit card transactions by telephone or electronic transfer to our bank.
 Cash will not be accepted.

 Summers Place Auctions Ltd welcome the following methods of payment: